-High resolution mass spectra of VOCs were obtained using an Ionicon Proton-Transfer Reaction Time of Flight Mass Spectrometer 8000 (PTR-ToF-MS, hereafter referred to as PTR-MS) (Graus et al., 2010).
+High-resolution mass spectra of VOCs were obtained using an Ionicon proton-transfer-reaction time-of-flight mass spectrometer 8000 (PTR-ToF-MS, hereafter referred to as PTR-MS) (Graus et al., 2010).
 The PTR-MS analyzes trace (parts per trillion by volume) VOCs with high mass resolution, which allows the separation of different species with the same nominal mass and the identification of each peak's elemental formula.
-The PTR-MS was run with a 25 s time resolution and a flow of 100 cm min-1.
-Drift tube parameters of the PTR-MS were as follows: voltage: 560 V, drift tube pressure: 2.11 mbar, drift tube temperature: 333 K, resulting in an E/N (electric field/number concentration of neutral particles) of 133 Td.
+The PTR-MS was run with a 25 s time resolution and a flow of 100 cm3 min-1.
+Drift tube parameters of the PTR-MS were as follows: voltage was 560 V, drift tube pressure was 2.11 mbar, and drift tube temperature was 333 K, resulting in an E / N (electric field / number concentration of neutral particles) of 133 Td.

-The SMPS, PTR-ToF-MS, and HR-ToF-AMS were connected to the same sample inlet with a $PM{2.5}$ sampling head and a sample flow of 1 m h-1.
+The SMPS, PTR-MS, and HR-ToF-AMS were connected to the same sample inlet with a PM{2.5} sampling head and a sample flow of 1 m3 h-1.
 Particles were dried (RH < 30%) using a Nafion dryer prior to measurement with the HR-ToF-AMS and SMPS.
-The MAAP was connected to a separate $PM_1$ sampling head. $PM_1$ filter HiVol (30 m h-1) samples were collected on quartz filters (Tissuquartz) on a daily basis and analyzed for radiocarbon isotope data.
-Radiocarbon measurements were conducted using ARTEMIS Accelerator Mass Spectrometry, at Saclay (CNRS-CEA-IRD-IRSN, France) on the total carbon (TC) fraction.
-The method is fully described in El Haddad et al. (2011).
+The MAAP was connected to a separate PM1 sampling head.
+PM1 filter HiVol (30 m3 h-1) samples were collected on quartz filters (Tissuquartz) on a daily basis and analyzed for radiocarbon isotope data.
+Radiocarbon measurements were conducted at Saclay (CNRS-CEA-IRD-IRSN, France) using ARTEMIS accelerator mass spectrometry on the total carbon (TC) fraction after a combustion of